 - Be confident.
 Let the hiring manager know the reasons why you deserve this position and make yourself believe them too!

 - Don’t simply rephrase your resume.
 Let your personality show and go into further detail about your most valuable skills and experiences.

 - Do your research before writing the cover letter.
 It should be customized to that specific company’s values and needs.
 Hiring managers can spot a generic resume from a mile away.

 - Use the job posting as your guide for what topics to focus on.

 - Include keywords from the job posting.
 Applicant tracking systems may scan your cover letter along with your resume.

 - Send your cover letter as a PDF to avoid readability issues.

 In addition to resume scans, Jobscan premium users can also scan their cover letter against a job description.
 This generates a report of the top hard skills and soft skills found in the job description that should be included in your cover letter, plus additional checks for optimal length, contact information, measurable results, and more.

 Your resume is the document that the cover letter leads up to.
 It is the in-depth, informational partner to your cover letter.
 In other words, it’s the main act.

-While your cover letter can show personality, your resume should be focused on skills and measurable accomplishments.
+While your cover letter gets personal, your resume should be focused on the technicalities, like skills and measurable accomplishments.